-Workshop: Using Crime Data in R – how to work with it, visualise and map it!
+Online workshop: Using Crime Data in R – how to work with it, visualise and map it!

 Zoom and Slack

-10-12 February 2021
+10-12 February 2021 (10.00-14.45)

 Description

 This free three-day workshop, jointly organised by the UK Data Service, Methods@Manchester and <<Sam’s Research Group?>> will introduce you to using crime data in the software package R. We provide an overview of the data available and lead you through several methods that you can use to access, analyse, and present crime data.